ClarisseU/quotes/README.md

 the project displays the quotes that the user has entered.a pipe date count that displays how much time has passed since the quote has been created.

 ## License
-all rights reserved @copyright 2019
+MIT license all rights reserved @copyright 2019

 ## Author
 Clarisse U.